the-peon-project/peon-docs/manual/docs/development/games/index.md

 Here are the notes on the game server development.

+## Resources

+### Dedicated Server Possibilities

+#### Steam

+An active development list can be found [here](https://developer.valvesoftware.com/wiki/Dedicated_Servers_List)

-## Basic guidelines
+## Development Guidelines

 ### Standardization

+The aim is to figure out how to standardize the deployment of servers such that creating and deploying new servers is as simple as possible.

+#### Hierarchy of importance

+When a technical decision needs to be made, the below list indicates how the outcome should be decided best. *For example_, if a particular architecture is easy_ to implement, but at the cost of user functionality, then try to identify a better solution.*

+- User simplicity: The overriding deciding factor will always be, what would make the experience better for the user.
+- Developer Simplicity: The second highest priority is making extending the platform's functionality should be paramount to the design decision.
-1. Default Builds: If possible, default to the  `umlatt/steamcmd`/`umlatt/steamcmd-wine` based container image/s that have been built with PEON in mind.
+- Default Builds: If possible, default to the `umlatt/steamcmd`/`umlatt/steamcmd-wine`-based container image/s that have been built with PEON in mind.
 This should reduce the need for custom work for the rest of the platform. *Even if that means opening up a ticket against the relevant project so that we can improve it accordingly.

+> *Don't be afraid to discard excellent code, just because its excellent.
+Good code can always find another home.
+A poor use of good code is a poor use of time.*

 ### Directory Structure